Parasol Framework

 XPathAn XML path string.

-LimitThe maximum number of matching tags that should be deleted.
-A value of one or less will remove only the indicated tag and its children.
-The total may exceed the number of tags actually available, in which case all matching tags up to the end of the tree will be affected.
+LimitThe maximum number of matching tags to delete.
+A value of one or zero will remove only the indicated tag and its children.
+A value of -1 removes all matching tags.

 The RemoveXPath method is used to remove one or more tags from an XML structure.
 Child tags will automatically be discarded as a consequence of using this method, in order to maintain a valid XML structure.